Xosrov/EyeDex/README.md

     * Indexer will start saving to json, directories can be skipped with KeyboardInterrupt
     * If a database already exists in the database/ folder, it will update incomplete or out-of-date directories
     * Some pages are blocked or can not be indexed, so you might have to run the indexer multiple times to index everything
+    * Defaulted to only work on Public/ and excluding Piracy/(as it's too big)
+    * Can be modified to index Priacy/ separately.
+Just set the GETPIRACY flag in the indexer.py file to True.
+This saves into a different file and might run into errors because of Cloudflare, so multiple runs are necessary for a full index.
+The file size is also larger meaning at least 4GB's of RAM is needed.
-    * Indexer might not work for directories like alviro/ (haven't tested yet)
+    * Indexer might not work for directories like alviro/ (slightly different structure | Cloudflare heavily enforced)
 ----

 ### Notes